Description

 - Fall or Spring

-Shiitake is perhaps the most delicious and easiest to cultivate from mushroom plugs of all the edible medicinal mushrooms, shiitake is highly esteemed for its medicinal properties.
+Shiitake (Lentinus edodes) is perhaps the most delicious and easiest to cultivate of all the edible medicinal mushrooms. shiitake is highly esteemed for its medicinal properties.
 It has been found to reduce blood pressure, lower cholesterol levels, stimulate the immune system and have anti-tumor properties.

-The logs that will produce the highest yields of shiitake with mushroom plugs are deciduous oaks, chestnut and ironwood.
-Many other species will produce yields that are still satisfactory though not quite as high, such as live oak, sweetgum, bitternut hickory, alder, ash, eucalyptus, aspen, hard maples (sugar and black), black willow, yellow birch and river birch.
-Trees to avoid for shiitake growing include conifers, fruit trees, elm, hackberry, sassafras, soft maples (red and striped), sourwood, tulip poplar, dogwood, black locust, beech and most of the hickories.
+Shiitake Plugs.
+The logs that will produce the highest yields of shiitake are deciduous oaks, chestnut and ironwood.
+Many other species will produce yields that are still satisfactory though not quite as high.
+These trees include live oak, sweetgum, bitternut hickory, alder, ash, eucalyptus, aspen, hard maples (sugar and black), black willow, yellow birch and river birch.
+Trees to avoid for shiitake cultivation include conifers, fruit trees, elm, hackberry, sassafras, soft maples (red and striped), sourwood, tulip poplar, dogwood, black locust, beech and most of the hickories.

 We suggest you Cover the plugs with the cheese wax